 Victims involved in serious car accidents commonly suffer from post-traumatic stress disorder (PTSD) long after the crash.
 Even though it isn’t a physical injury, if a collision has caused or triggered your PTSD, you may have a legal claim for damages.

 To file a successful claim for PTSD after a car accident, you must prove that you suffer from the psychological condition and that another party caused it.
 That proof typically means a diagnosis from a qualified mental health expert or at least corroborating testimony.
 Their testimony must establish that you:

 Placing a dollar value on your suffering and the impact PTSD has had on your life may not be easy.
 Medical records of treatment you have received will be vital in proving your PTSD and the amount of compensation you deserve, including:

 An attorney can help you gather this evidence, as well as come up with an estimate of your claim’s value and the amount of compensation you deserve.

 The expert witness for your case will typically testify that an initial stressful event occurred, as well as to the nature, signs, and symptoms of your PTSD, that may include:

-The effects of PTSD may be included as part of your claim for “pain and suffering” following a car accident, or they may be pursued as a separate category of damages.
+The effects of PTSD may be included as part of your claim for “pain and suffering” following a car accident in San Bernardino, or they may be pursued as a separate category of damages.